nosqlbench/nosqlbench-preview-docs/site/content/reference/bindings/funcref_datetime.md

   - *example:* `DateTimeParser('yyyy-MM-dd','1999-12-31')`
   - *parse any date in the yyyy-MM-dd format, or return the DateTime represented by 1999-12-31*

+## EpochMillisToCqlLocalDate

+Converts epoch millis to a java.time.LocalDate, which takes the place of the previous CQL-specific LocalDate. if a zoneid of 'default' is provided, then the time zone is set by the default for the JVM.
+If not, then a valid ZoneId is looked up.
+The no-args version uses GMT.

+- `long -> EpochMillisToCqlLocalDate(String: zoneid) -> java.time.LocalDate`

+- `long -> EpochMillisToCqlLocalDate() -> java.time.LocalDate`
+  - *example:* `EpochMillisToJavaLocalDate()`
+  - *Yields the LocalDate for the millis in GMT*

+## EpochMillisToJavaLocalDate

+Converts epoch millis to a java.time.{@link LocalDate} object, using either the system default timezone or the timezone provided.
+If the specified ZoneId is not the same as the time base of the epoch millis instant, then conversion errors will occur.
+Short form ZoneId values like 'CST' can be used, although US Domestic names which specify the daylight savings hours are not supported.
+The full list of short Ids at @see [JavaSE ZoneId Ids](https://docs.oracle.com/en/java/javase/12/docs/api/java.base/java/time/ZoneId.html#SHORT_IDS) Any timezone specifier may be used which can be read by {@link ZoneId#of(String)}

+- `long -> EpochMillisToJavaLocalDate() -> java.time.LocalDate`
+  - *example:* `EpochMillisToJavaLocalDate()`
+  - *Yields the LocalDate for the system default ZoneId*

+- `long -> EpochMillisToJavaLocalDate(String: zoneid) -> java.time.LocalDate`
+  - *example:* `EpochMillisToJavaLocalDate('ECT')`
+  - *Yields the LocalDate for the ZoneId entry for 'Europe/Paris'*

+## EpochMillisToJavaLocalDateTime

+Converts epoch millis to a java.time.{@link LocalDateTime} object, using either the system default timezone or the timezone provided.
+If the specified ZoneId is not the same as the time base of the epoch millis instant, then conversion errors will occur.
+Short form ZoneId values like 'CST' can be used, although US Domestic names which specify the daylight savings hours are not supported.
+The full list of short Ids at @see [JavaSE ZoneId Ids](https://docs.oracle.com/en/java/javase/12/docs/api/java.base/java/time/ZoneId.html#SHORT_IDS) Any timezone specifier may be used which can be read by {@link ZoneId#of(String)}

+- `long -> EpochMillisToJavaLocalDateTime() -> java.time.LocalDateTime`
+  - *example:* `EpochMillisToJavaLocalDateTime()`
+  - *Yields the LocalDateTime for the system default ZoneId*

+- `long -> EpochMillisToJavaLocalDateTime(String: zoneid) -> java.time.LocalDateTime`
+  - *example:* `EpochMillisToJavaLocalDateTime('ECT')`
+  - *Yields the LocalDateTime for the ZoneId entry for 'Europe/Paris'*

+## LongToLocalDateDays

+Days since Jan 1st 1970

+- `long -> LongToLocalDateDays() -> java.time.LocalDate`
+  - *example:* `LongToLocalDateDays()`
+  - *take the cycle number and turn it into a LocalDate based on days since 1970*

 ## StartingEpochMillis

 This function sets the minimum long value to the equivalent unix epoch time in milliseconds.
 It simply adds the input value to this base value as determined by the provided time specifier.
 It wraps any overflow within this range as well.